 Think long and hard before you give your money away to a friend or family member.
 Otherwise, in the event that you don’t get your money back, your relationship with them might suffer.

-“It is hard to say ‘no’ to friends and family who ask to ‘borrow’ money, but there is very little upside to doing this,” said Kirk Chisholm, a wealth manager with Innovative Advisory Group.
+“It is hard to say ‘no’ to friends and family who ask to ‘borrow’ money, but there is very little upside to doing this,” said Kirk Chisholm, a wealth manager and principal with Innovative Advisory Group.
 “Sure, you might get your money back, but do you really want to pester them to get it?
 The bigger question is, what if they don’t pay you back?
 Are you OK with saying goodbye to that money?”

 Never Spend Money on Things You Don’t Really Use